WHAT WE DO

 Who is OLLI for?

 OLLI membership is open to anyone who wishes to experience the wide range of courses and activities we offer.
-Most of our over 1,400 members are over 50, but we encourage attendance by any adult who wishes to be part of our community of learners.
+Most of our members are over 50, but we encourage attendance by any adult who wishes to be part of our community of learners.
 We benefit from a diversity of life experiences and points of view and value the opportunity to learn from one another both inside and outside our classes.

 OLLI at Clemson University embraces an ethic of relationship-building, a value which underpinned its very beginnings.
 In 2001, a group of lake community residents began exploring the concept of lifelong learning as an unfulfilled need in the region.
 This group, led by Don Fuller, was introduced to Dr. Fran McGuire, who was then acting Chair for the Department of Parks, Recreation and Tourism Management.
 Both men advocated for support in their respective circles, and soon the University pledged support to help establish this learning in retirement program.
 Volunteers and students planned for several months, and the first semester was launched in the fall of 2002, with 13 classes and 85 members.